 Museums in Ushuaia

-The End of the World Museum opened in 1979.
-It shows exhibits from the time of the settlement of Tierra del Fuego and is centrally located on the quayside in the former building of the Argentine Central Bank.
+The Museo del Fin del Mundo opened in 1979.
+It shows exhibits from the time of the settlement of Tierra del Fuego and is centrally located on the embankment in the former building of the Argentine Central Bank.

 End of the World Museum

-The Maritime Museum informs about the maritime heritage of Patagonia.
-There are also replicas of Native American boats.
-In the prison museum Museo del Presidium the history of the penal colony of Ushuaia is presented.
-Both museums are housed in buildings of the former prison.
+The Museo Maritimo provides information about the maritime heritage of Patagonia.
+There are also replicas of aboriginal boats.
+The history of the Ushuaia penal colony is presented in the prison museum Museo del Presidio.
+Both museums are housed in the buildings of the former prison.

 Tren Fin del Mundo railway